Mikaela/mikaela.github.io/pages/browser-extensions.markdown

 * There is also `network.trr.exclude-etc-hosts` for those using `/etc/hosts` for blocking.
 * You can confirm TRR working by visiting `about:networking#dns` where you should be seeing DNS cache of Firefox and a lot of `TRR: true`.
+* ECH requires `network.dns.echconfig.enabled` and `network.dns.use_https_rr_as_altsvc` to be `true`,
+  but they seem to default to true at least in Firefox Nightly so maybe no action is needed.
 * [While investingating how Android 9 Private DNS works, I also wrote a DNS provider comparsion here on 2019-07-11]({% post_url blog/2019-07-11-android-private-dns-in-practice %})

 ## SSDs